 As he likes to say, ‘not dead, can’t quit’.

 Born in 1969 in Eccles, Manchester, Chris went completely blind in 2008 over a period of four weeks as a result of Toxoplasmosis.
 Following a period of rehabilitation and coming to terms with the impact of losing his sight, Chris took up wood turning and is a self-taught wood turner.
 He set up a YouTube channel to share his experiences in wood turning and to challenge the perceptions of what people with disabilities can achieve.
-His channel has over 3,000 subscribers.
+His channel has 5,000 subscribers.

 Chris is an Ambassador for Speed of Sight, a charity close to his heart which provides driving experiences for blind and disabled people.
 As well as valeting the track cars, Chris makes bespoke hand made pens and keyrings for the charity’s online shop.